What Went Wrong At Glossier?

 Advertisement

-Alicia was previously a fan of Glossier's skincare, but she said that a handful of innovative skincare brands are stealing the limelight.
-She cites brands like Nécessaire, Skin Proud, The Inkey List, and Byoma (new at Target).
-"All of these brands give off that cute lifestyle," said Alicia – where they differ is the focus they place on education and buzzy ingredients.
+Alicia was previously a fan of Glossier's skincare but she said that a handful of innovative skincare brands are stealing the limelight.
+She cites brands like Nécessaire, Skin Proud, The Inkey List and Byoma, which just launched on Cult Beauty.
+"All of these brands give off that cute lifestyle," said Alicia — where they differ is the focus they place on education and buzzy ingredients.
 Glossier's latest skincare launch was the Universal Pro-Retinol.
 The star ingredient is retinyl sunflowerate (a gentle form of retinol) and while it was met with enthusiasm, it seems to have fallen short, amassing one-star reviews online.
 "People want things that will work for the money they spend," said Alicia.
 "In this space, the mentality of 'if it's not broke, don't fix it' won't work," she added.
 "You can't keep your whole entire product range behind the curve."

-Many beauty obsessives and TikTokers feel the same about Glossier's makeup range, hinting that other brands are taking the reins, especially when it comes to formulas and shades that work for all skin types, tones and textures.
-"Glossier is spoken about like it's a game-changing brand," said an anonymous beauty writer, "and of course when it launched, it did seem wildly different to all the heritage brands like Estée Lauder and MAC.
-But ultimately, I don't think it should be heralded as trailblazing product-wise.
-The toner left me with redness after each use and made no difference; while Lidstar is so sheer, it looks very watered down when you apply it."

 Advertisement